Clinical Cardiac Electrophysiology Fellowship

 Available Positions: 2

-Dr Russo in LabThe CCEP fellowship program is a formal two-year program that provides training in clinical cardiac electrophysiology.
-The fellowship training will include extensive electrophysiology laboratory experience in cardiac electronic device implantation, catheter ablation, lead extraction and left atrial appendage occlusion procedures.
-Training will include implantation of pacemakers, ICDs and CRT devices as well as ablation of ventricular arrhythmias, supraventricular tachycardia, and atrial fibrillation using state-of-the art technology, including electroanatomic mapping.
-We are a high volume center that believes in a team-based approach, providing fellows the opportunity to focus on clinical and academic learning experiences with the clinical support of allied professionals on the electrophysiology team.
-The fellow’s clinical experiences will include inpatient and outpatient clinical consultation and device follow-up.
-There is also extensive opportunity to participate in clinical research and scholarly activity related to various aspects of clinical cardiac electrophysiology.
-At the end of the program, the fellows will be board-eligible in clinical cardiac electrophysiology.
+The CCEP fellowship program at the Cooper University Health System is a two-year program that provides expert training in clinical cardiac electrophysiology.
+(Our program also participates in the ACGME and ABIM-approved alternate pilot 2+2 program that combines Cardiovascular (CV) and CCEP training into a total of 4 years for internal Cooper CV fellows.)
+The fellowship experience includes extensive electrophysiology laboratory hands-on experience in cardiac implantable electronic devices, catheter ablation, lead extraction, and left atrial appendage occlusion procedures.
+At our center, which is a high-volume program, fellows will develop expertise in the implantation of pacemakers and implantable cardioverter defibrillators (ICDs), including cardiac resynchronization therapy (CRT) and conduction system pacing using the latest technology.
+We have a variety of technologies used for catheter ablation of atrial fibrillation, supraventricular tachycardia, and ventricular arrhythmias, using state-of-the-art equipment, including pulsed field ablation and different mapping systems.
+We are a high-volume center that believes in a team-based approach, providing fellows the opportunity to focus on clinical and academic learning experiences with excellent clinical support from allied professionals and research coordinators on the electrophysiology team.
+In addition to extensive laboratory training, the fellow’s clinical experiences will also include inpatient and outpatient clinical consultation and device follow-up.
+There are also extensive opportunities to participate in clinical research and scholarly activity related to various aspects of clinical cardiac electrophysiology.
+At the end of the program, fellows who are eligible for board certification in CV Disease will be board-eligible in Clinical Cardiac Electrophysiology.

 Program Aims: